Ishank307/pdfreader/README.md

 Ensure you have Git installed on your system.

-Install Flutter (if this is a Flutter-based project) or necessary dependencies if it's built with another framework.
+Install Flutter or necessary dependencies if it's built with another framework.

 ## STEPS
 # Clone the repository